Snippets

 • stiff neck

 Early treatment with antibiotics is very important.
-If your tamariki appears very ill, especially if there is a rash, ring a doctor, or Healthline 0800 611 116 day or night.
+If your tamariki appears very ill, especially if there is a rash, call your healthcare provider, or Healthline 0800 611 116 day or night.
 In an emergency, call 111.
 Don’t wait.

-Vaccination from March 2023 is free for babies.
+Vaccination is free for babies.
 All tamariki under 5 years old, who have not been fully immunised, can catch up for free until 31 August 2025.

 Colleges version